Skip to content

 B.) For purposes of this Section:

-C.) Said representatives shall be selected by majority vote of the Pass Democratic Club Executive Board.
-They shall inform the membership of their decision, and the reasons therefor, at the next General Membership meeting.
+C.) Said representatives shall be selected by majority vote of a Selection Committee comprised of the President, Vice-President(s), Secretary and Treasurer, a quorum being present.
+The Selection Committee shall not select one of its own members unless it first determines that no other viable option is available.
+If such determination is made, they shall inform the membership of their decision, and the reasons therefore, at the next General Membership meeting.

-D.) No later than October 1, of each odd-numbered year, This Club shall inform its membership, of the process for selection as a Representative to the California Democratic Party (CDP) Pre- Endorsing Conferences, via both WEB Posting on its site and email to those members who have provided email addresses for notice purposes.
+D.) In each odd number year, this Club shall inform its membership, of the process for selection as a Representative to the CDP Pre- Endorsing Conferences, by email to those members who have provided email addresses and by US mail to those members who have not provided email addresses.

-E.) In order for a member ‘s name to be submitted as one of This Club’s representatives to California Democratic Party (CDP) Pre-Endorsing Conferences, the member must submit a signed written declaration of intent to the Executive Board declaring their intent to support This Club’s endorsed candidates at the Pre-Endorsing Conferences by voting for them.
+E.) In order for a member ‘s name to be submitted as one of This Club’s representatives to CDP Pre-Endorsing Conferences, the member must submit a signed written declaration of intent to the Selection Committee declaring his/her intent to support this Club’s endorsed candidates at the Pre-Endorsing Conferences by voting for them at the Pre-Endorsing Conferences.

 ARTICLE IV: NOMINATION AND ELECTION OF OFFICERS